 Charles Bridge is an iconic landmark in the capital of the Czech Republic.
-Built-in the mid 15th century, the stone Karluv most or Charles Bridge is adorned with many figures of the historical and religious importance.
+Built in the mid 15th century, the stone Karluv most or Charles Bridge is adorned with many figures of historical and religious importance.

-Our modern world history is marked with the Cold Wars and Second World War aftermath.
+Our modern world history is marked by the Cold Wars and the Second World War aftermath.
 The now completely destroyed Berlin wall is a testimony of coming together.

 The wall of terror and certain areas in and around it are marked for visitors to walk (cobblestone lanes) to experience this page of history.

 Fun fact: Originally the Berlin Wall on the west side was full of colorful graffiti.
-Of what is left today of the wall – is filled with graffiti on the eastern side.
+What is left today of the wall – is filled with graffiti on the eastern side.
 The color of freedom of expression, I say!